Singapore, Singapore Port Guide

 Top Things to Do

-- Visit Gardens by the Bay to see the iconic Supertree Grove and Cloud Forest.
+- Explore Gardens by the Bay, featuring the stunning Supertree Grove and Cloud Forest.

-- Wander through the Singapore Botanic Gardens, a UNESCO World Heritage site.
+- Discover the National Orchid Garden in the Singapore Botanic Gardens, a UNESCO World Heritage site.

 Typical Weather

 Singapore has a tropical rainforest climate, characterized by high humidity and temperatures averaging around 30°C (86°F) year-round.
-The best time to visit is typically from February to April when rainfall is less frequent, while the monsoon season from November to January can bring heavier downpours.
+The wettest months are typically from November to January, making the dry season from February to October the best time to visit.

 What to Pack